Claus1/unigui/README.md

 #### It is possible immediately to change any Gui object paramaters and even its type, i.e. a gui element can mutate to any other type. ####
 Mutation is usefull when we want to keep actual reference from the others elements but change it to a new required type.
 ```
-selector.mutate(edit_field) #the selector reference keeps alive with a totally different gui element.
+selector.mutate(edit_fld) #the selector keeps alive with a totally different gui element.
 ```
 #### Button ####
 Normal button.